 As long as you are in my life, I am not going to let quitting be easy for you.
 I am going to challenge you, confront you, push you, and coach you.
 You can whine.
 You can throw a tantrum.
 You can shout and swear and stomp and cry.
 And the next day, guess what?
 I will be here waiting — smiling and patient — to give you a fresh start.
 Because you are worth it.

-So, do yourself a favor: Man up.
-Woman up.
+So, do yourself a favor: Step up.
 No more excuses.
 No more justifications.
 No blaming.
 No quitting.
 Just pick your head up.
 Rip the cords out of your ears.
 Grab the frickin’ pencil and let’s do this.

 — C. Mielke